-The annual grassland habitat is characterized by a dense cover of rip-gut brome with other non-native annual grasses such as wild oat, soft chess, Italian ryegrass (Lolium multiflorum), and rattail fescue.
+The annual grassland habitat is characterized by a dense cover of rip-gut brome with other non-native annual grasses such as wild oat, soft chess, Italian ryegrass (Lolium multiflorum), and annual fescue.
 Other species that are common in the annual grassland habitat include sky lupine (Lupinus nanus), a native species, and weedy forbs (non-native plants that are not woody and are not grasses), such as filaree (Erodium sp.) and cat's ears (Hypochaeris sp.).
 Cat's ears is a non-native, invasive species of particular concern to the UC staff managing the FONR.
 Shrubs species, such as coyote brush, California sagebrush, and coffee berry (Rhamnus californica), occur scattered throughout the annual grassland.
-Annual grassland was present in patches within sites 3, 4, 6, and 12; while this habitat dominated sites 1, 2 and 5.
+Annual grassland was present in patches within sites 4, 6, and 12.